A Star Is Born (2018 film): Critical response

-In his review for the Los Angeles Times, Justin Chang called the film "remarkable", and praised Cooper for his fresh take on the well-worn formula of 1937 film, as well his direction, the performances, writing, and the cinematography.
-Peter Travers of Rolling Stone gave the film 4.5 out of five stars, and deemed it as a "modern classic", hailing the performances of Cooper and Gaga, and Cooper's direction.
-He found the film's screenplay and the original songs "seamless" and "terrific", and also called the film a major Oscar contender of the year and one of the year's best films.
-Ann Hornaday of The Washington Post described the film as "lavishly delightful" and "earthly convincing", and added that it "offers a suitably jaundiced glimpse of starmaking machinery at its most cynical, but also its most thrilling and gratifying."
-She similarly praised Cooper's direction, the performances and chemistry of Cooper and Gaga, and the supporting performances, particularly Andrew Dice Clay and Sam Elliott.
-Writing for the Chicago Sun-Times, Richard Roeper described it as "electric and shatteringly powerful" and remarked the film as one of the best versions of all the remakes, as well one of the best films of the year.
+Alonso Duralde of TheWrap praised Cooper and Gaga's chemistry, calling them "dynamite together", and described the musical numbers as "electrifying".
+Owen Gleiberman of Variety lauded Cooper's directing, co-writing and acting, and called the film "a transcendent Hollywood movie".
+In his review for the Los Angeles Times, Justin Chang called the film "remarkable" and praised Cooper's fresh take on the well-worn formula of the 1937 film, as well as his direction, the performances, writing and cinematography.
+Peter Travers of Rolling Stone deemed it a "modern classic", hailing the performances of Cooper and Gaga and Cooper's direction.
+He found the screenplay and original songs "seamless" and "terrific", and called the film one of the year's best.
+Ann Hornaday of The Washington Post described the film as "lavishly delightful" and "earthly convincing", and praised its depiction of the machinery of stardom.
+Writing for the Chicago Sun-Times, Richard Roeper described the film as "electric and shatteringly powerful", calling it the best version of A Star Is Born and one of the year's best films.
+David Rooney of The Hollywood Reporter noted that the film does not fully sustain the energy of its opening, but called it a "heartfelt and gutsy" retelling of a familiar story.
+Peter Howell of the Toronto Star praised Cooper and Gaga as "inspired collaborators", noting the "skill and passion" they brought to their respective directing and acting debuts, and credited their chemistry with making the familiar story feel "as fresh as a first kiss".